jens-maus/occu-test/README.md

 ## homematic.regadom

-The Rega is started with a prebuilt homematic.regadom:
+ReGaHss is started with a prebuilt `homematic.regadom` which contains the following variables, programs and objects:

 #### Variables